Introduction to Technology Transfer

 College Credit Recommended

 Constructive Credit Available

 |Class||Online Dates||Resident Dates||Location||Class Status||Enrollment Status|| |

 This course is identical to the Defense Acquisition University (DAU) ACQ 1300, Fundamentals of Technology Security/Transfer course which was developed for the Under Secretary of Defense for Acquisition and Sustainment [USD(A&S)] International Acquisition Career Path (IACP).
 Completing SC-101 (DSCU), ACQ 1010 (DAU), and ACQ 120 (DAU) courses prior to registering for this SC-111 (DSCU) course is recommended.
 The course is being provided through DSCU to members of the Security Cooperation Workforce with a designation of SC-111.

 DSCU instructors will act as facilitators for this course.
 All exams in this course must be passed with a minimum score of 80%.
 Students have 3 opportunities to take an exam for each lesson in its entirety.
 After a 3rd failure of any lesson exam, students will be required to restart the course.
 Recommend that students contact the designated DSCU instructors (listed in the course announcement section for this course in the DSCU Blackboard Learning Management System) to discuss and ask questions about lesson material and exams that the student has issues with prior to attempting an exam for the third time.

 For Blackboard technical assistance, or resets of lessons or the course, please email DSCU-DLTechAssist@tier1performance.com.
 Help links are also available on Blackboard and within the course itself.
 There is no time limit for completing this course.

-*American Council on Education recommends 3 semester hours undergraduate credit when this SC-111 course is completed with ACQ120.
+*American Council on Education recommends 3 semester hours undergraduate credit when completed in conjunction with DAU course ACQ 120 or its equivalent.